What is a snapshot?

-When you select an APFS volume as a source or destination to a CCC backup task, CCC will automatically enable snapshot support on that volume and set a default Snapshot Retention Policy for that volume.
+When you select an APFS volume on an SSD device as a source† or destination to a CCC backup task, CCC will automatically enable snapshot support on that volume and set a default Snapshot Retention Policy for that volume.
 For basic snapshot support, you don't need to configure any settings; CCC will automatically manage your snapshots using a sensible set of defaults.

 Maintaining snapshots on the source volume offers protection against accidental file deletion and modification.
 When snapshots are kept on the source volume, you don't need your backup volume to recover accidentally-deleted files.
 Retaining snapshots will increase disk usage over time, however, so we recommend limiting retention of snapshots on the source.
 This recommendation is specifically imposed by CCC upon the startup disk.

 When your backup tasks run, CCC will automatically create a snapshot on an eligible source volume and use that snapshot as the source for the backup task.
 Because the snapshot is mounted read-only, changes that you make to files while the backup task runs won't cause errors during the backup task — you'll get a true point-in-time backup of your data.
 If you have snapshots disabled for the source volume (see more on how to do that below), CCC will automatically remove the temporary source snapshot at the end of the backup task.